tyler-cromwell/Mantle/arch/amd64/README.md

 - `boot` -  AMD64 bootup code.
 - `drivers` - Drivers for hardware found on an AMD64 machine.
 - `interrupts` - Interrupt handlers and the IDT.
-- `mem` - Memory management and Virtual memory.
+- `memory` - Memory management and Virtual memory.

 #### Files
 - `cpuid.c` - Functions that make use of the CPUID instruction.